aissalakrad/webp-converter/README.md

   * Unnecessary delays
   * Privacy risks, since your files are uploaded to third‑party servers.

-This project solves all of those issues by keeping things **local, fast, and free of charge**.
+This tool solves all of those issues by keeping things **local, fast, and free of charge**.

 ## How It Works